-Notwithstanding the above, the parties agree if an employee is requested/directed to provide police services related to a heavy haul or escort, that work is not a special job.
-If this occurs during an employee's regular work hours, he/she shall receive time and one half pay for the actual time spent providing such police services on the heavy haul and/or escort.
-An employee shall record his/her hours as regular work hours but receive the additional half time (.5) (as straight overtime) for the time worked on the heavy haul or escort.
-Employees do not use leave time during the time spent on the escort and/or heavy haul since it is during regular work hours.
-Under this provision, an employee working heavy hauls or escorts on their regularly scheduled shift shall not receive a minimum amount of hours and will be paid on an hour for hour basis at the aforementioned time and one half their regular rate of pay.
-Employees working heavy hauls or escorts under this provision on days other than regularly scheduled shifts, shall receive pay for a minimum of four (4) hours or the actual hours worked (whichever is greater) at time and one half of their regular rate of pay.
+Notwithstanding the above, the parties agree if an employee is assigned to provide police services related to a heavy haul or escort, that work is not a special job.
+Heavy haul escorts will be performed as part of a regularly scheduled shift at the employee's base rate of pay.
+Employees working heavy hauls or escorts on non-regularly scheduled shifts, shall receive pay for a minimum of four (4) hours or the actual hours worked (whichever is greater) at time and one half of their regular rate of pay.